-As a passionate mountaineer, Mr. Wang reached the peak of Mount Everest from North and South faces in 2003 and 2010 respectively.
-He is the 11th people in the world to accomplish “7+2”—reaching the Seven Summits in 2004 and North and South Poles in 2005 .
-With a global vision of environmental sustainability, he sits on the World Economic Forum Global Agenda Council on Governance for Sustainability, with particular focus on forest, biodiversity, and climate change.
-Wang Shi is now a visiting fellow at Harvard University specializing in business value and ethics.
-He has teaching roles at prestigious universities around the world such as Harvard University, Columbia University, MIT, National University of Singapore, Peking University, etc.
+WANG SHI is Founder and Honorary Chairman of China Vanke Co., Ltd, which he founded in 1984.
+Under his leadership, Vanke has grown into the world’s largest residential home developer by sales revenue, and China’s pioneer in green home construction.
+In recent years, Wang led environmental initiatives among Chinese private sector companies, particularly in the areas of natural habitat conservation, garbage recycling, and forest conservation.
+In 2004, he co-founded the Society of Entrepreneurs and Ecology, China’s largest environmental network, involving 200 private sector entrepreneurs.
+He was the executive director of the One Foundation and Shenzhen Mangrove Wetlands Conservation Foundation, which are China’s first public foundations.
+He was elected chairman of China Entrepreneurs Forum in July 2012.
+As a passionate mountaineer, Wang reached the peak of Mount Everest from the North and South faces in 2003 and 2010 respectively.
+He is the eleventh person in the world to accomplish “7+2”—reaching the Seven Summits in 2004 and the North and South Poles in 2005 .
+With a global vision of environmental sustainability, he sits on the World Economic Forum’s Global Agenda Council on Governance for Sustainability, with particular focus on forests, biodiversity and climate change.
+Wang is a visiting fellow at the University of Cambridge, specializing in business values and ethics.
+He has teaching roles at numerous universities, including Harvard, Peking, Columbia, MIT, HKUST, and the National University of Singapore.